-1. In order for eighth grade students to sit for final exams and participate in graduation activities all tuition, fees, and Mandatory Hours of Service/fees must be paid in full by May 1, 2020.
-Any eighth grade student whose is not current with tuition payments, including siblings, and any other financial obligations including Mandatory Hours of Service/fees will not sit for final exams nor will they be allowed to participate in the graduation activities.
-2. Parents of students in grades Pre-K-5 who are not current with tuition payments and other financial obligations including Mandatory Hours of Service/fees will not be allowed to re-register their child for the following year.
-3. Parents of sixth and seventh grade students who are not current with tuition payments, including siblings, and any other financial obligations including Mandatory Hours of Service/fees will not be allowed to re-register their child for the following school year nor will these students be allowed to sit for final exams.
-4. Report cards are mailed once all financial obligations are met including Mandatory Hours of Service/fees.
+1. New family application fee: \$150.00 2.
+In order for eighth grade students to sit for final exams and participate in graduation activities all tuition, fees, and Mandatory Hours of Service/fees must be paid in full by May 5, 2023.
+Any eighth-grade student whose is not current with tuition payments, including siblings, and any other financial obligations including Mandatory Hours of Service/fees will not sit for final exams nor will they be allowed to participate in the graduation activities.
+3. Parents of students in grades Pre-K-5 who are not current with tuition payments and other financial obligations including Mandatory Hours of Service/fees will not receive a Letter of Invitation to re-register their child for the following year.
+4. Parents of sixth and seventh grade students who are not current with tuition payments, including siblings, and any other financial obligations including Mandatory Hours of Service/fees will not receive a Letter of Invitation to re-register their child for the following school year nor will these students be allowed to sit for final exams.
+5. Report cards are mailed once all financial obligations are met including Mandatory Hours of Service/fees.

-Tuition Rates for 2019 - 2020
+Tuition Rates for 2022 - 2023

 Pre-K3 Times Tuition 10 Month Payment Plan 12 Month Payment Plan Current Families Only

-Full Day 7:50 - 3:00 \$7,120 \$712 \$593
+Full Day 7:50 - 3:00 \$7,774 \$777 \$648

-Half Day 7:50 - 12:00 \$5,482 \$548 \$457
+Half Day 7:50 - 12:00 \$5,830 \$583 \$485

 Pre-K4 Times Tuition VPK Funding Parent Resp.
-10 Month Payment Aug. - May Full Day 7:50 - 3:00 \$7,120 \$2,441 \$4,679 \$468
+10 Month Payment Aug. - May Full Day 7:50 - 3:00 \$7,774 \$2,803 \$4,971 \$497